d1pakda5/AutoRecon/README.md

 AutoRecon is a tool which have 7 Phases.

-Phase 1: It will find the subdomains through the use of the sublister.
+**Phase 1**: It will find the subdomains through the use of the sublister.

-Phase 2: It will find the status code of each Subdomain found by the sublister and make seperate list of each subdomain with their respective status code.
+**Phase 2**: It will find the status code of each Subdomain found by the sublister and make seperate list of each subdomain with their respective status code.

-Phase 3: In this phase the tool will try to find the CNAME's entries of 404's subdomains.
+**Phase 3**: In this phase the tool will try to find the CNAME's entries of 404's subdomains.
 NOTE: For this Phase, the main objective is to check for the SUBDOMAIN TAKE-OVER Vuln.

-Phase 4: In this phase, through the use of Multithreading, this tool will find the Port status running on each Subdomains.
+**Phase 4**: In this phase, through the use of Multithreading, this tool will find the Port status running on each Subdomains.
 Note: The defined ports are "21, 22, 80, 8080, 443, 8443, 3306, 445".
 And it will make the two seperate list of URL's which have 21 port open and 80 port open.

-Phase 5: In this phase the tool will find the *What CMS, Server, Framworks are using in the Subdomains with the help of 'WAD' tool.* https://pypi.org/project/wad/
+**Phase 5**: In this phase the tool will find the *What CMS, Server, Framworks are using in the Subdomains with the help of 'WAD' tool.* https://pypi.org/project/wad/

-Phase 6: At the end, if there is any FTP open found in "Phase 4", then it will try to get the Anonymous login.
+**Phase 6**: At the end, if there is any FTP open found in "Phase 4", then it will try to get the Anonymous login.

-Phase 7: If there is no anonymous login allowed then it will try to brute force the usernames and passwords.
+**Phase 7**: If there is no anonymous login allowed then it will try to brute force the usernames and passwords.

-For not to get DOS, I have defined some 900 combinations of Usernames and Passwords but these are most common, I think :-) .
+For not to get DDOS, I have defined some 900 combinations of Usernames and Passwords but these are most common, I think :-) .
 But soon I will give the feature that you can defined your username and password list. ;)